Skip to main content

 Setting up your company’s job evaluation profile and criteria is the essential first step when using Indigo's Job Evaluation Tool (JET).
 Here, you’ll define the industry your company operates in, describe your organisation’s goals and services, and define a few evaluation criteria; the key factors JET will use to evaluate and compare roles within your company. 📋

 Together, the profile and criteria establish your company’s scope and operating context within the system.
-This is crucial because everything that will follow in JET—from role evaluations to occupational categories—depends on getting this part right.
+This is crucial because everything that will follow in JET—from occupation evaluations to reporting—depends on getting this part right.

 The clearer and more precise your company profile and criteria are, the easier it is for JET to arrive to meaningful, consistent evaluations.
 This is especially true when using the tool's inbuilt AI features. 🤖 Don't worry about getting everything right immediately, though.
 You'll be able to come back, review and amend errors or outdated data. 💪